 • At the annual FFA State Conference, Fresno State welcomed 6,000 high school students from around the state and hosted 30 Field Day judging contests and 156 workshops on campus.

 • At the World Ag Expo, the student Ag Ambassadors hosted a booth to showcase Fresno State’s offerings to the 100,000 visitors from 70 countries (and also welcomed many at the Fresno airport at their help desk).

 • The Jordan College educated 3,500 area third graders about food and agriculture topics at several exhibits at the Fresno County Farm & Nutrition Day.

-• Nine Jordan College classes and 348 students were part of the inaugural DISCOVERe program that used computer tablets as the core of classroom instruction.
+• Nine Jordan College classes and 348 students were part of the inaugural DISCOVERe program that used mobile devices as the core of classroom instruction.

 • The Fresno State Winery was voted #1 in the 2015 Fresno Bee Reader’s Choice Awards, and its 2007 Saviez Syrah won the gold medal in the Pacific Rim and silver medal in the Orange County Fair competitions.